 Phoenix Wright has throbbing hearts in place of his eyes.

-Originally his first meeting with April May happened during the trial, but at some point in the development their encounter was moved to the investigation day, and thus this animation lost its original purpose.
+In the earlier version of the game his first meeting with April May was set to occur during the trial.
+However, at some point in development, their encounter was moved to the investigation phase, and thus this animation lost its original purpose.

 In Gyakuten Saiban Jiten it is listed as ハート(ゲーム未使用) / Hearts (unused).

-Originally Phoenix's finger-pointing pose had an extra detail in the Japanese GBA versions of Gyakuten Saiban 1 and 2: during the talking phase he waived his hand and finger up and down, similar to what Edgeworth does in his respective animation.
-However, in Gyakuten Saiban 3 the developers removed the hand waving animation, making both talking and non-talking phases pretty much similar.
+Originally Phoenix's finger-pointing pose had an extra detail in the Japanese GBA versions of the first two GBA titles: during the talking loop he waved his hand and finger up and down, similarly to what Edgeworth does in his respective animation.
+However, in Gyakuten Saiban 3 the developers removed the hand waving animation, making both talking and non-talking loops virtually identical.

-This is basically the same Edgeworth damage animation but from a full face angle.
+This is essentially the same damage animation for Edgeworth, but from a front-facing perspective.

 In Gyakuten Saiban Jiten it is listed as ダメージ(ゲーム未使用) / Damage (unused).

-Larry moves his jaw up and down in quick successions.
-This is his reaction upon being caught lying.
+Larry moves his jaw up and down in quick succession.
+This is his reaction to being caught in a lie.

 In Gyakuten Saiban Jiten it is listed as ダメージ(ゲーム未使用) / Damage (unused).

-These never before seen sprites are similar to the iconic finger-pointing pose, save for one detail: instead of being dead serious, Phoenix has a smug smile on his face.
-Most likely they were part of some yet unknown smiling Phoenix animation, possible recreation of which you can see on the GIF above.
+These never-before-seen sprites are similar to the iconic finger-pointing pose, with one key difference: instead of being dead serious, Phoenix wears a smug smile.
+They were likely part of a previously unknown animation; a possible recreation of which can be seen in the GIF above.

-My guess is the developers wanted to include more unused animations into this release, but for some reason had to include only these unused animations that were fully implemented in the retail games.
+I suspect that the developers intended to include more cut content in this encyclopedia but ultimately limited it to animations that were already fully implemented in the retail games.

-It also must be noted that while the DS and GBA versions store all their sprites as a row of individual tiles, Gyakuten Saiban Jiten unites them into the so-called tile sheets — huge images that contain all the sprite's tiles.
-Since the developers converted them into the new format, probably to test waters for similar sprite format in the next installment, it might explain why some unused tiles appeared in this release, but not in the GBA/DS versions.
+It should also be noted that while the DS and GBA versions store sprites as individual tiles, Gyakuten Saiban Jiten combines them into tile sheets — large images containing all of a sprite's components.
+Since the developers converted the assets to this new format — presumably to test the waters for the sprite system in the next installment — this may explain why certain unused tiles surfaced here, but not in the original GBA or DS releases.

 The following two sprites were part of Edgeworth's "bowing" animation, which originally consisted of 5 unique frames, but was reduced to just 3 frames in the final game.
 Interestingly, in the TGS 2005 Special Court promo video this animation uses 4 unique frames.
-Those two sprites also appear in the Gyakuten Saiban 3 Fanbook and Art of Gyakuten Saiban.
+These two sprites can also be found in the Gyakuten Saiban 3 Fanbook and Art of Gyakuten Saiban.

-Those two sprites are not included in neither version of the game, but thanks to the keen eye of Guiguiba it was discovered, that they too appear inside the Gyakuten Saiban Jiten ROM.
-Even though they can be found among one of Edgeworth's tile sheets, the bowing animation featured in the animation player does not include them.
-The GIF animation above shows how it would look like in the game if those two sprites were actually used.
-Most likely they were omitted to streamline the animation or save some space on the cartridge.
+While these sprites are absent from every retail version of the game, thanks to the keen eye of Guiguiba it was discovered that they also appear inside the Gyakuten Saiban Jiten ROM.
+Although they can be found in one of Edgeworth's tile sheets, they are not part of the bowing animation featured in the animation player.
+The GIF above shows how the animation would have appeared in-game had these two sprites been used.
+Most likely, they were omitted to streamline the animation or to save cartridge space.

-The second sprite (or rather pose) eventually appeared in Ace Attorney Investigations spin-off.
+The second sprite (or rather pose) eventually appeared in the Ace Attorney Investigations spin-off.

-Similar to the previous ones, those two sprites — or rather tiles overlaying the mouth area — do not appear in any game, but they once again can be found in Maya's tile sheet in the Gyakuten Saiban Jiten ROM.
-One of them also makes an appearance in the Art of Gyakuten Saiban under the name うなずき — nodding.
+As with the previous examples, these two sprites — or rather tiles that overlay the mouth area — do not appear in any game, but they can be found in Maya's tile sheet in the Gyakuten Saiban Jiten ROM.
+One of them also appears in the Art of Gyakuten Saiban under the name うなずき / Nodding.

-As the name suggests, those two frames were at one point part of Maya's "bowing" animation, but it's not clear where they were placed exactly.
-The GIF above shows one of their possible places in the bowing sequence.
+As the name suggests, these two frames were once part of Maya's "bowing" animation, although it is unclear exactly where they fit into the sequence.
+The GIF above shows one possible placement for these tiles within the bowing animation.

-Kudos to Tox for finding them in the Gyakuten Saiban Jiten ROM.
+Kudos to Tox for discovering them in the Gyakuten Saiban Jiten ROM.

-This sprite can only be found in the Art of Gyakuten Saiban (where it's listed as 困惑 — bewildered), and not in the game itself.
+This sprite can only be found in the Art of Gyakuten Saiban (where it is listed as 困惑 / Perplexed), and not in the game itself.

-First of all, it should be stated that the following images are definitely not character artworks — they were clearly intended to be used in the game.
-Their poses and general similarities to the sprites featured in the game further prove this point.
+First of all, it should be noted that the following images are definitely not character artwork; they were clearly intended for in-game use.
+Their poses and general similarity to the final sprites further support this claim.

 The images below do not appear in the game files in any form.

-The Art of Gyakuten Saiban lists it under the title フキゲン (Sullen).
-Despite appearing the same at first glance, it actually looks quite different to the final sprite.
-The fringe has more splits in it, the shape of the face is slightly elongated, the shoulders are less rounded, the beads on the necklace are a tad bigger, while the beads on the braids appear smaller, the bandage is wrapped in the opposite way, the robe side goes way below the bandage, the bow is smaller but wider and also appears in front of the arm rather than behind it.
+The Art of Gyakuten Saiban lists this sprite under the title フキゲン / Bad Mood.
+While it may seem identical at first glance, it actually differs significantly from the final version.
+The fringe features more splits, the face shape is slightly elongated, and the shoulders are less rounded.
+Additionally, the beads on the necklace are slightly larger, whereas those on the braids appear smaller.
+The bandage is wrapped in the opposite direction, the side of the robe extends much further below the bandage, and the bow is smaller yet wider, appearing in front of the arm rather than behind it.

-Also you probably noticed that in this early sprite Maya is not smiling, but looks rather sad — in the final game she does not have this emotion when she stands in this pose.
+You may also have noticed that in this early version, Maya isn't smiling, but looks rather glum.
+In the final game, she never displays this particular emotion while in this pose.

-This sprite also appears in The Art of Gyakuten Saiban under the title 真剣 (Serious).
-As you can see, it has the same changes as the previous sprite, but it also shows that Maya's sleeves are longer and more narrow.
+This sprite also appears in The Art of Gyakuten Saiban under the title 真剣 / Serious.
+As you can see, it features the same modifications as the sprite above, but also reveals that Maya's sleeves were originally longer and narrower.

-Larry Butz's crying sprite had two versions of his eyes:
+Larry Butz's crying sprite had two variations of his teary eyes:

 His "long sleeve" sprite also had a small detail removed: